 I wrote this piece on the 25th of March and for some reason I thought it was Mother’s Day.
-But it wasn’t – well – it was in a way, because for me, mother’s day is every day.
+But it wasn’t – well – it was in a way, because for me, Mother’s Day is every day.
 So, I guess that’s ok.

 One thing I’m still hoping to understand is why so many people who have experienced a lot of pain and suffering continue paying it forward and allowing their pain and suffering to spread through them – onto others.

 In this day and age there is a lot of suffering and pain.
-According to Vedic tradition, we live in Kali Yuga – the timespan of ca 5800 years where suffering, anger, aggression, and pain dominate this age; all that is accompanied by dulled down awareness.
+According to Vedic tradition, we live in Kali Yuga – the timespan of ca 5800 years where suffering, anger, aggression, and pain dominate the age; all that is accompanied by dulled down awareness.

-Individuals, elites, families who rule the world during Kali Yuga represent what is considered to be cruel, ruthless, greedy, and corrupt.
+Individuals, elites, families who rule the world during Kali Yuga represent what is often considered to be cruel, ruthless, greedy, and corrupt.
 I suppose it’s their time and they want to make the best of their party.